ordina-jworks/ordina-jworks.github.io/_posts/2020-11-05-springCloudCircuitBreaker.md

 ----

 # Introduction
-When you detect that one microservice in your application is slow, this is when the Spring Cloud Circuit Breaker can be used in your application.
+When you detect that an application in your landscape is getting slow or starts failing, a circuit breaker can be used to stop all the communication to that application.
-Its basic function is to interrupt current flow after a fault is detected.
-A circuit breaker can be reset (manually or automatically)  to resume normal operation.
+Its basic function is to interrupt the current flow after a fault is detected and when the circuit breaker is reset (manually or automatically), It can resume its normal operation.

+You want to avoid that your end users are hitting high load times.
-This can be used in your microservice application when you want a service request is slow, you want it to fail fast and have some fallback functionality and have automatic recovery.
+That's why you want to fail fast and have some fallback functionality.

-By making usage of the Circuit Breaker pattern you can let a microservice continue operating when a related service fails, preventing the failure from cascading and giving the failing service time to recover
+By making usage of the Circuit Breaker pattern you can let an application continue to operate when a related service fails, preventing the failure from cascading and giving the failing service time to recover

 # Types of implementation
 The Spring Cloud Circuit Breaker project provides an abstraction API for adding circuit breakers to your application.
-There are four supported implementations:
+There are three supported implementations:

-Hystrix Netflix

 Resilience4J

-Sentinel
+Resilience4J Reactive

 Spring Retry